curlew-knotwork/djembe/README.md

 ---

 ## 5. REPOSITORY NOTES
-* **Portability:** This document uses GFM (GitHub Flavored Markdown) tables to ensure alignment across devices.
+* **Portability:** This document uses GFM tables in its markdown, for multi-device alignment.
-* **Instructional Design:** Syllables (Gun, Go, Pa) should be vocalized during practice to sync hand motor skills/actions with the rhythm.
+* **Instructional Design:** Syllables should be vocalized during practice to sync the motor cortex (hand motor skills) with the rythym.
-* **Formatting Rule:** Ensure a blank line exists between tables and any following text to prevent rendering errors.
+* **Formatting Rule:** Ensure a blank line exists between tables and text to prevent rendering errors.